How Do Airbags Work?

 - Inflation System.
 The airbag is inflated with sodium azide and potassium nitrate with a device that’s the equivalent of a solid rocket booster.The two gases react quickly to produce a large pulse of hot nitrogen gas which inflates the bag causing it to burst out of the steering wheel or dashboard as it expands.

-What Happens When it Inflates
+What Happens When an Airbag Inflates?

 When nitrogen is produced by the inflation system and the bag inflates, it bursts out of the steering wheel or dashboard.
 The reaction happens faster than you can blink your eye, keeping you from colliding with the steering wheel, dashboard and windshield.
 About a second after the airbags inflate, they are already deflating because of holes in it, so it can get out of your way.